-Covid 19 coronavirus: Supermarket pricing, staffing, stock in govt spotlight
+Covid 19 coronavirus: Supermarket pricing, staffing, stock in spotlight

-The government is keeping close tabs on the nation's supermarket duopoly through the national lockdown and ministers will tomorrow discuss a range of topics facing the grocery chains.
+The Government is keeping close tabs on the nation's supermarket duopoly through the national lockdown and ministers will tomorrow discuss a range of topics centred on the grocery chains.

 Pricing, staffing and stock levels are among issues that will be discussed before Prime Minister Jacinda Ardern gives a more general update on supermarkets, she said at today's daily media briefing.